 If you use in excess of what is allowed for the circuitry, you will need to have an electrical upgrade performed in order to meet the demands of your kitchen.

 What Uses the Most Electricity in an Industrial Kitchen?

-According to numerous studies, it has been established that refrigeration and the cooking performed in an industrial kitchen uses the most electricity.
+We know that the refrigeration and cooking performed in an industrial kitchen use the most electricity.